How Much Does a Website Cost in 2026? Complete Pricing Guide

 Content Creation (Ongoing)

 The most expensive website in the world is worthless without good content.
 Photography, copywriting, and video production are separate line items that many businesses forget to budget for.
-Professional photography for a business site runs 500 to 2,000 EUR.
-Copywriting for 10 pages runs 1,000 to 3,000 EUR.
 These are not optional expenses โ they are what makes the difference between a site that converts and one that does not.

 Real Examples from Our Portfolio